Advanced Structural Materials and Systems (ASMS)

 Project Partners:

 Employing composite materials and structures in the railway transit systems, particularly in rail vehicles, brings several significant advantages to this industry: remarkable weight reduction, less noise emission, improved running dynamic, etc. However, the higher cost of materials and manufacturing for FRP structures is the main barrier to such FRP–metal replacements.
-Therefore, the focus of this project in the feasibility phase is to develop and introduce an FRP bogie concept, not only to be employed as the load-bearing component but also to be capable of integrating some functions into the bogie frame to present enhanced mechanical behavior like innovative metallic bogies (e.g., DDRS-25L).
+The focus of this project is to develop a novel design of a hybrid FRP/metal bogie, with optimized per-formance and cost characteristics.
+In such a hybrid design, FRP components are used only where necessary, serving not only as load-bearing elements but also providing the required flexibility by inte-grating spring functions into the bogie frame.

-Involved staff: Ali Saeedi, Masoud Motavalli, Moslem Shahverdi
+Involved staff: Ali Saeedi, Samuel Walden, Masoud Motavalli, Moslem Shahverdi

 Project Partners: